sharath291994/CE-fit-analysis/README.md

 1) Place your AmatBvec.xlsx file in a directory.
 2) In the Windows Command Prompt, change the path to the location of AmatBvec.xlsx file.
 3) Run the following command: zacros_ce_fit AmatBvec.xlsx --correlation --histograms --stats
-4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmcBvec.xlsx --correlation --histograms --stats
+4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmatBvec.xlsx --correlation --histograms --stats

 ### Options
 The following options are available in the utility: